vastchain/tossfs/README.md

 ### Advanced settings

-- You can add the '-f -d' parameters to run the OSSFS in the foreground and output the debug log.
+- You can add the '-f -d' parameters to run the TOSSFS in the foreground and output the debug log.
-- You can use the '-o kernel_cache' parameter to enable the OSSFS to use the page cache of the file system.
+- You can use the '-o kernel_cache' parameter to enable the TOSSFS to use the page cache of the file system.
   If you have multiple servers mounted to the same bucket and require strong consistency, **do not** use this option.